JeremyACase/ubiquia/docs/ubiquia-design-doc.md

 - **API**:
   - **ACL**: The ability to register, query, and delete ACL's
   - **DAGs**: The ability to register, deploy, teardown, query, and delete DAG's
-  - **Agent Adapters**: The ability to interface with the adapter deployed for any given component depending on the type (e.g., Push, Merge, etc.)
+  - **Agent Adapters**: The ability to interface with the node deployed for any given component depending on the type (e.g., Push, Merge, etc.)
-  - **Back Pressure**: The ability to query for back pressure for any given adapter.
+  - **Back Pressure**: The ability to query for back pressure for any given node.
 - **Dependencies**
   - **SQL Database**: Either H2 (for testing) or YugabyteDB.